-Puzzle Array: The “physical” area where the puzzle exists.
+Puzzle Arrays: The “physical” area where the puzzle exists.
 For example, let’s say the game instructs me to make a cup of coffee.
 I collect coffee grounds, a mug, use the sink to fill mug with water.
 Then I take all of these components over to a coffee maker and put it all together.
 Everything I just mentioned in italics was part of the puzzle array.

 Items: Things you can pick up and use.
+(Duh)

 Anecdotal test: Can I solve this while I am listening to the radio or half-watching a basketball game?
 If yes, we’re in Easy territory.

 1) Readily-apparent puzzle arrays.
-Puzzle arrays are easily recognizable for what they are and the required solutions are strongly implied based on visual clues.
+Puzzle Arrays are easily recognizable for what they are and the required solutions are strongly implied based on visual clues.
 A safe with a 4 digit input code strongly implies that I both need to open the safe and that I need to look for a string of 4 numbers elsewhere in the room.

 5) Easy games have no Absurdity.
-Regardless of the game’s aesthetic the tools and puzzle arrays all function and operate very closely to how they would in real life.
+Regardless of the game’s aesthetic, the tools and puzzle arrays all function and operate very closely to how they would in real life.
 Or at least how they would on TV.

 1. There’s more cascade at work in a medium game so puzzle-chains tend to be longer.
 Instead of the four digit code opening the safe, it actually just unlocks a different panel on the safe which requires a two digit code.
 There’s more layering.
 As a result, games with more cascade take longer to solve.

-2. Puzzle arrays are still visually apparent in a medium game but they sometimes have more esoteric visual clues.
+2. Puzzle arrays are still readily apparent but they sometimes have more esoteric visual clues.
 Instead of a four digit code to open the safe, this time it’s a keypad.
 So it’s unclear how many digits you are looking for.
 Or it’s simply a panel of colors and it’s not clear what the pattern will be.